 NJGAKAD recipients come into the gym at least three days a week for traditional boxing training, followed by tutors for schoolwork.
 Meanwhile, staff coordinates with social service workers to ensure a continuity of care for the child, and their families.

-Often children are homeless or in foster care when they arrive to NJGAKAD, and in the process of major undertakings — be they a workout, or finding appropriate homes — NJGAKAD takes care to also teach pertinent life skills to provide ways out of the endless cycle of poor health and/or poverty: these include social etiquette lessons, job interviewing skills, hygiene and/or presentation.
+Often children are dealing with adversity when they arrive to NJGAKAD, and in the process of major undertakings — – NJGAKAD takes care to teach pertinent life skills to provide ways out of the endless cycle of poor health, poor choices and/or bullying: these include social etiquette lessons, interviewing skills, hygiene and leadership skills.

 Though most of the work — exercise or homework — takes place at NJGAKAD’s headquarters at Gleason’s Gym Jersey Shore, the group also takes field trips out to expose children to wider varieties of living: this can be visits to parks, businesses for job mentoring.